Dera Baba Nanak: Demographics

+In 2011, the sex ratio of Dera Baba Nanak city was 920, compared to the state average of 895.
+The child sex ratio was around 843, compared to the state average of 846.
+The scheduled caste population comprises the 25.95% of the total population of the municipal council.

+The table below shows the percentage of different religious groups in Dera Baba Nanak city, according to the 2011 census.

+The table below shows the population of different religious groups in Dera Baba Nanak city and their gender ratio, as of 2011 census.

 History

 Dera Baba Nanak, one of the most sacred places of the Sikhs, is situated on the banks of river Ravi.
 Three famous Gurudwaras at Dera Baba Nanak are Sri Darbar Sahib, Sri Chola Sahib and Tahli Sahib (Gurudwara of BaBa Sri Chand ji) eldest son of Guru Nanak, the first Sikh Guru.
 Guru Nanak, the first Sikh Guru settled and is believed to have "mingled with the Almighty" near the village Pakhoke Mehmaran, opposite to the present town and named it Kartarpur - a town which lies over the border in Pakistan.
 The Bedis (Khatris), descendants of Guru Nanak built a new town and named it Dera Baba Nanak after their ancestor.

+There are many Bedi descendants of Guru Nanak at Dera Baba Nanak, located near Kartarpur.
+Much of the land at Dera Baba Nanak is owned by Nanak's descendants and a robe, known as a chola sahib, with Quranic inscriptions said to have been owned by Nanak is kept here.
+The robe is believed to have been worn by Guru Nanak during his udasi (travels) to Mecca and Medina in Arabia.
+The robe was passed-down in four subsequent generations of descendants until it was preserved as a sacred relic.
+In 1895, Mirza Ghulam Ahmad, the Ahmadiyya prophet, examined the robe in an attempt to prove that Guru Nanak was a Muslim.

 The town has a number of Gurdwaras.
-Pilgrims come to this holy town in large numbers.
+Pilgrims come to this town in large numbers.
 Dera Baba Nanak was made the headquarters of the newly created Tehsil of Dera Baba Nanak.
-Dera Baba Nanak is a historical town and has many lanes and houses that have been preserved since the time of Guru Nanak.
-Also from this town, pilgrims can see across the border into Pakistan and see the Gurdwara Darbar Sahib at Kartarpur.

 Gurudwara Sri Darbar Sahib was built in commemoration of Guru Nanak.
 He came here after his first Udasi (tour) during December 1515 AD to see members of his family.
 His wife Mata Sulakkhani and his two sons Sri Chand and Lakhmi Chand had come to stay here in their maternal home at Pakho-Ke-Randhawa near Dera Baba Nanak, where Lala Mool Raj, father–in–law of Guru Nanak, was working as a Patwari.

-The town forms part of the Kartarpur Corridor.

-Politics

-The city is part of the Dera Baba Nanak Assembly Constituency.